Neill Blomkamp: Return to larger projects

 In December 2020, it was revealed that Blomkamp had secretly shot a supernatural horror film, Demonic, in British Columbia during the summer of 2020 amidst the COVID-19 pandemic.

 In August 2021, it was confirmed that the sequel to District 9 was in the works but that the script was still under development.
 In 2022, it was announced that he would direct the sports film Gran Turismo based on the video game series and the true story of Jann Mardenborough, a teenage Gran Turismo player that later would become an actual racing driver.

+In April 2023, Blomkamp was set to direct the science fiction thriller film They Found Us, with Joel Kinnaman attached to star.
+However, due to funding issues, the production halted in October 2023.
+In November 2024, Julius Avery replaced Blomkamp as director.

 In March 2025, Columbia Pictures tapped Blomkamp to write and direct an adaptation of Robert A. Heinlein's military science fiction novel Starship Troopers.
-He is also reportedly working on an adaptation of Peter Watts's novel Blindsight.
+In April 2025, he is also reportedly working on an adaptation of Peter Watts's novel Blindsight.
+On July 20, 2026, he released an AI-generated short-film called Nightborne on YouTube.
+It was adapted from the 2014 novel Echopraxia, also by Watts.
+The AI generated short film received an overwhelmingly negative reception.

 Style

 Blomkamp employs a documentary-style, hand-held, cinéma vérité technique, blending naturalistic and photo-realistic computer-generated visual effects, and his films often deal with themes of xenophobia and social segregation.